Importing in our Campaign Manager interface lets you upload your databases and use them in VCC’s own Database section.

-Pressing Finish import finalizes the import process, and your new records would appear in your CRM database.
+Pressing Finish import finalizes the import process, and your new records would appear in your Campaign Manager database.

 To indicate the successful import of your CSV file, a green toaster appears in the bottom right corner of your screen.

-Based on the importing workflow described above, there are two types of history logs.
+Based on the importing workflow described above, you can find a database import log in the application as well.
 Find a brief description of each of them below.

 Database import log

-This log includes all CSV files that were imported to the CRM database.
+This log includes all CSV files that were imported to the Campaign Manager database.
 For each file, you can find the following information: